Franciszek Longchamps de Bérier

-Franciszek Jakub Longchamps de Bérier (born October 23, 1969) is a Polish legal scholar, Professor of Law and the Head of the Department of Roman Law at the Faculty of Law and Administration of the Jagiellonian University in Kraków.
+Franciszek Jakub Longchamps de Bérier (born October 23, 1969) is a Polish Catholic priest, legal scholar, Professor of Law and the Head of the Department of Roman Law at the Faculty of Law and Administration of the Jagiellonian University in Kraków.
 He also teaches at the Faculty of Law and Administration of the University of Warsaw.
-Father Longchamps is a Catholic priest.

 Education

 Longchamps studied law from 1988 to 1993 at the University of Warsaw, where he has degrees of a Doctor of Law (1997) and a Doctor Habilitated of Law (2004).
 In 1992 he earned an LL.M. from Georgetown University.
 He earned a master's degree in Theology (1996) and a licentiate in Theology (2001) at the Pontifical Faculty of Theology in Warsaw.
 Nominated as a Full Professor of Law by the President of the Republic of Poland (2012).

 Research interests

 Longchamps's research extends over several areas, covering Roman law and civil law, legal history, European legal tradition, law of succession/inheritance law, methodology of private law, freedom of speech, and freedom of religion in US law.